-sition and momentum.
-At a given p_T the deuteron coalescence parameter B_2 is independent of rapidity, which would imply that the volume of homogeneity for protons is almost constant from y=0 to y=3.
+The rapidity dependence of the deuteron production in 0-20% central Au+Au collisions at 200 GeV has been studied in the context of coalescence models.
+Near central rapidity the proton and anti-proton phase-space densities are very similar, suggesting a small baryon chemical potential.
+The coalescence parameters, or B_2 -values, for deuterons and anti-deuterons are also very close, suggesting similar freeze-out volumes for protons and antiprotons.
+B_2 increases with p_T as expected for a system undergoing transverse flow; flow introduces a correlation between position and momentum.
+At a given p_T the deuteron coalescence parameter B_2 is independent of rapidity, which would imply that the volume of homogeneity for protons of a given p_T is almost constant from y=0 to y=3.
 Baryon transport in these colliding systems may be affecting the rapidity density of protons.
-It is interesting to note that the radial flow at a given p_T varies weakly with rapidity [53].
+It is interesting to note that the radial flow varies weakly with rapidity [54].
 The weak dependence of radial flow on rapidity offers an explanation of why the p_T dependence of B_2 does not depend upon rapidity.
 It does not however address the fact that the overall magnitude of B_2 is constant from y=0 to y=3.
-The proton space averaged phase-space density also shows no significant rapidity dependence, while depending strongly on m_T and $\sqrt{s{\rm NN}}$.
-The space averaged phase-space density can be thought of as the ratio of the number of protons per unity rapidity over the volume of the proton source.
+The proton space-averaged phase-space density also shows no significant rapidity dependence, while depending strongly on m_T and $\sqrt{s{\rm NN}}$.
+The space-averaged phase-space density can be thought of as the ratio of the number of protons per unity rapidity over the volume of the proton source.
 The rapidity density of protons decreases by only a factor of 0.84 ± 0.01 from y=0 to y=3.
-The constancy of the space averaged phase-space density in rapidity is consistent with the similar behavior found for B_2 .
+The constancy of the space-averaged phase-space density in rapidity is consistent with the similar behavior found for B_2 .
 Thus we observe a striking invariance of the proton source over several units of rapidity.